Beavis and Butt-Head Reconsidered

 College applications offer students the chance, within reason, to express themselves candidly — opinions and all.
 Many students — including, and especially, academically accomplished students — retreat from this opportunity, though.
 Some of them fear judgment, or, being accustomed to tests, they don’t want to be “wrong.”
 Some don’t have an audience for their opinions and, therefore, have never learned to articulate them.
 Some probably don’t think that anyone will care.
 Many don’t have strong role models or have not been taught how to express themselves.

-For all the talk about “voice,” “advocacy,” and “critical thinking,” the typical high school curriculum is an opinion-free zone.
+For all the talk about “critical thinking,” the typical high school curriculum is an opinion-free zone.
 Many teachers do not care, or are not allowed to care, about students’ convictions.
 Rubrics are averse to opinions and even personal perspectives.
 A class like AP English Language, which almost every ambitious high school student takes, professes to help students understand texts and generate analyses thereof.
 That’s fine, except that, as long as a student knows how to “construct an argument” or “identify rhetorical devices,” it doesn’t matter what the argument those devices are used for.

-Political discussions can be particularly tricky.
-To their great credit, high school students today are keenly aware of political tensions and support social justice.
+To their credit, high school students today are keenly aware of political tensions and support social justice.
 But, there’s no doubt that political homogeneity often mutes discussion, especially if a student is afraid of being misunderstood or deviating from perceived norms.
 And, in cases when people are generally in agreement (or seem to be), students may feel like they have nothing to contribute.
 Many communities have not yet figured out how to discuss opinions without rendering value judgments about them.
+The curricular aversion to opinions, at a time when it’s developmentally crucial for kids to form and express opinions (even silly ones), contradicts the whole point of education, and it makes school dull.

 That sucks.

-Beavis and Butt-head exposed themselves to an unusually wide range of pop culture.
 In the old days, you watched whatever MTV presented to you, no matter how amazing or awful it was.
 There was no fast-forward button and no algorithm to shield you from displeasure.
 Nor was a catalog of billions of videos at your disposal.
 You developed your tastes by watching a variety of videos and deciding (with some peer pressure, of course) which ones suited you.
 You weren’t afraid to pass judgment because, after all, it was pop music.

 To quote the wisdom of Beavis, observing Gwar: “it’s, like, you watch all these videos and, like, you watch TV, and you watch TV, and everything sucks, and something like this comes on and it’s cool.”
 Beavis has defined for us what a foil is — a meaningful point of contrast that makes everything more legible.
 This is precisely the process by which personal taste develops.
 You need to identify the bad in order to appreciate the good.
 (Gwar is, of course, an ensemble of enormous vomit-spewing space aliens who play electric guitar.)

-When they weren’t on the sofa, Beavis and Butt-head often took to wandering aimlessly around their town.
+When they weren’t on the sofa, Beavis and Butt-Head often took to wandering aimlessly around their town.
 It may not seem like much, but they were exploring their world.
 That’s something that the smartphone generation doesn’t do nearly often enough.
 The simple act of taking a walk can be infinitely enlightening, even for ambitionless slackers.

 But, most of all, they didn’t care.
 They both knew that, if they said something stupid, the other would call them out.
 The next video would come on or the next girl would walk by, and life would go on.